jsommers/switchyard/examples/exercises/router/router2.rst

 Two special cases to consider:

 1. If there is no match in the table, just drop the packet.
-(We'll handle this better in a later project.)
+(We'll handle this better in a later stage of creating the router.)

 2. If packet is for the router itself (i.e., destination address is an address of one of the router's interfaces), also drop/ignore the packet.
-(We'll also handle this better in a later project.)
+(We'll also handle this better at a later stage.)

 There are a couple functions and methods in the Python 3's ``ipaddress`` library (also available through Switchyard's IP address library) that are helpful for building forwarding table entries and/or for matching destination IP addresses against forwarding table entries: